 - Who should have a routine women's health exam?

 - How to receive a prescription method of contraception

 - Test results

-- Further information
+- More information

 During the pelvic exam, the clinician will examine your external genitalia and insert a speculum into your vagina in order to examine your vaginal walls and cervix.
 The speculum may be a bit uncomfortable but shouldn't hurt.
 Relaxing your pelvic muscles can help.
-At this time, any necessary tests will be taken (for example, Pap smear).
+At this time, any necessary tests will be taken (for example, Pap test).

 Next, the speculum is removed and a bimanual exam is performed.
 The clinician inserts one or two fingers into the vagina and/or rectum to evaluate the uterus, fallopian tubes, ovaries and other internal structures.

 Call UHS at 734-764-8320 or see How to Get Health Care.
 Tell the scheduler you are interested in a routine women's health exam.
 To allow enough time, inform the scheduler:

 - If you have any health problems or conditions that you would like to be addressed